-I will be using iClicker Cloud [free software for UBC students] in class to conduct a number of quizzes and anonymous surveys for which you will receive credit if you participate-iClicker Cloud will track if you answered, but not what your answer was.
+I will be using iClicker Cloud [free software for UBC students] in class to conduct a number of quizzes and anonymous surveys for which you will receive credit if you participate- iClicker Cloud will monitor whether you participate, but it will not record the specific answers you provide.
 It will also tell me where you are so you cannot use this program if you are not in the room.